Frequently Asked Questions

 Two additional non-credit-bearing development series will be offered in spring:

 - Professional Portfolio Design

 Submit the application form in one of two cycles: Fall (due September 1) or Spring (due February 1).
-The Spring 2019 form will be available here from January 15, 2019 until February 1, 2019.
+The Fall 2019 form will be available here from August 15, 2019 until September 1, 2019.
 There is a place on the form for you to indicate any workshops or development series you’ve taken in the previous academic year that you’d like to transfer into the certificate program.